syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

         whisklty = 1,  # Whisker line type; 1 = solid line         staplelty = 0,  # Staple (line at end) type; 0 = none.         outpch = 16,  # Symbols for outliers; 16 = filled circle.         outcol = brewer.pal(8, "Pastel2"),  # Color for outliers.         main = "Expression Ratings of Painters by School                from \"painters\" Data set in \"MASS\" Package",         xlab = "Painter's School",         ylab = "Expression Ratings")
 {%endhighlight%}

 Note that there is no + or other line break in main for the title; R observes the break in the code as a typographic instruction.
-The improved boxplots are shown in the following figure.
+The improved box plots are shown in the following figure.

 ![](Charts-for-Associations_images/img4.png)

-Grouped Boxplots with Labels and Options
+Grouped Box plots with Labels and Options
 {:.caption}

 Once you have saved your work, you should clean the workspace by removing any variables or objects you created.